James McCollum

-James Alexander McCollum (born 1 August 1995) is an Irish cricketer.
+James Alexander McCollum (born 1 August 1995) is an Irish cricketer from Northern Ireland.
 He made his international debut for the Ireland cricket team in February 2019.
 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.

 Domestic career

 He made his first-class debut on 28 March 2017 for Durham MCCU against Gloucestershire as part of the Marylebone Cricket Club University fixtures.
 Prior to his first-class debut, he played for Northern Knights in the 2016 Inter-Provincial Championship in Ireland.

 He made his Twenty20 debut for Northern Knights in the 2017 Inter-Provincial Trophy on 23 June 2017.
 He made his List A debut for Northern Knights in the 2017 Inter-Provincial Cup on 6 August 2017.
 He was the leading run-scorer for Northern Knights in the 2018 Inter-Provincial Championship, with 442 runs in four matches.